This new mode, where true competitors will flock, is called "Rated" and after a small delay has now arrived.

 You can also check out the badges below:

-All ranks except Valorant offer three sub-ranks, so don't expect to hop between them too quickly.
+All ranks except Radiant offer three sub-ranks, so don't expect to hop between them too quickly.